 The programs are designed to equip students with the knowledge and skills they need for effective practice.
 The curricula are aligned with Maryland and CAEP (formerly NCATE) standards because many graduates seek state certification.
 MA students have a thesis option and/or a 100-day internship if they choose state certification.
-All MA students take a 40- hour teaching internship.
-MA students also take a comprehensive examination and plan a project in a project seminar.
-Certificate students need to pass their four courses with a grade of B or better.
-Assignments include working with English Language Learner (ELL) informants, creating instructional materials, making lesson plans, visiting ESOL instructional programs, and making presentations to the class, all designed to help students understand different contexts for lanquage teaching.
-UMBC maintains links with local and international language teaching programs and facilitates student access to sites as needed for assignments, such as the required internship in the masters.
+All MA students take a 40-

 The programs use Blackboard as the LMS platform.
 Instructors use both group and individual projects.
 Students are supported by three technology graduate students.
 Teaching faculty are supported by minimal non-teaching administrative staff.
 Students have access to a rich ESOL library in the department.
+Although UMBC considers that online education requires constant monitoring, technological problems are now rare as the online program has matured.

-Although courses, graduate surveys, and CAEP accreditation.
+The program is evaluated through student opinion surveys of individual courses, graduate surveys, and CAEP accreditation.
 One Program Director was given a life-time-achievement award by the local TESOL affiliate, in recognition of the quality of the program and its contributions to ESOL instruction across Maryland.